The WW2 Roll of Honour:

 Commemorated Chatham Naval Memorial, 48, 1.

-She remained with the Home Fleet (under refit, between October 1940 to January 1941) until May 1941, and was involved in hunting the Bismarck operations.
-In July 1941 she joined the Mediterranean Fleet via the Red Sea, and by November was based at Malta with Force "K", operating against the Axis supply convoys to North Africa.
+In 1941 Arthur was toiling away in HMS Galatea, a Royal Navy light cruiser.
+After being deployed in the Mediterranean and the Norwegian campaign, in July 1941 she joined the Mediterranean Fleet via the Red Sea, and by November was based at Malta with Force "K", operating against the Axis supply convoys to North Africa.

 HMS Galatea